ankit-kumar-dwivedi/ActorQuiz/README.md

 ### Installing

-Download the project
+Download the project-->
-Get into the project folder
+Get into the project folder -->
-Open cmd and type in the following command
+Open cmd and type in the following command.

 ```
 npm start